inaimathi/langnostic/drafts/the-prisoners-part-2.md

 According to the internet, the thing I intend to build is [called a Roguelikelike](https://bp.io/howroguelike/), teetering on the very edge of being a Roguelike.
 So it goes; we'll see if I end up taking the title or not.

-Last time, we laid out the basics of prisoners, their interactions and their strategies.
+Last time, we laid out the basics of `prisoner`s, their interactions and their strategies.
 This time, lets get some different scenarios and some player interaction going.

 ## Scenarios